btcmacroecon/iop-full-node-installer/README.md

 # Limitations, Known Issues, Troubleshooting

-The server installer does not check that every operation completes successfully or that all user inputs are actually valid.
-For example when the server installer runs the servers for the first time, it does not check whether they start start successfullly and work as expected.
-Another example is when the server installer installs scheduled tasks on Windows, it asks for a password and does not verify if the entered password is correct.
+The full node installer does not check that every operation completes successfully or that all user inputs are actually valid.
+For example when the installer runs the servers for the first time, it does not check whether they start start successfullly and work as expected.
+Another example is when the full node installer installs scheduled tasks on Windows, it asks for a password and does not verify if the entered password is correct.

 Things can go wrong especially during the first start of the servers (it is known that CAN server sometimes fails for some reason when started for the first time).